-1.2 Nuclear Physics Grants Panel (NPGP) remit
+1.3 Nuclear Physics Grants Panel (NPGP) remit

-- 1.2.1 Grant proposals are reviewed by the NPGP.
+- 1.3.1 Grant proposals are reviewed by the NPGP.
 The panel's role is to: - Assess and make recommendations to the STFC Executive on research grant applications in nuclear physics; - Take account (as appropriate) of the recommendations of external reviewers and the conclusions of specialist peer review panels.
-The latter may be convened by the executive to advise on consolidated grants, contiguous groups of research requests, or research requests which are judged (on the basis of cost or propriety) to warrant such separate, in-depth assessment; - Advise the STFC's Science Board and the Executive as required on all issues relating to research grants, including monitoring the level of funding allocated to grants; and - Carry out other such tasks associated with peer review as the Executive might require. - 1.2.2 The membership of the NPGP taking part in the 2020 review of the consolidated grants can be found on the STFC website.
+The latter may be convened by the executive to advise on consolidated grants, contiguous groups of research requests, or research requests which are judged (on the basis of cost or propriety) to warrant such separate, in-depth assessment; - Advise the STFC's Science Board and the Executive as required on all issues relating to research grants, including monitoring the level of funding allocated to grants; and - Carry out other such tasks associated with peer review as the Executive might require. - 1.3.2 The membership of the NPGP taking part in the 2023 review of the consolidated grants can be found here: Nuclear Physics Grants Panel UKRI

-1.3 Strategic guidance
+1.4 Strategic guidance